AhmadRAbuhussein/GameStatsPro/replit.md

 ## Overview

 GameStats is a full-stack web application that provides comprehensive analytics for gaming performance across multiple platforms including League of Legends, Steam, Valorant, Counter-Strike 2, Dota 2, and Clash Royale.
 The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and Drizzle ORM for database operations.
+The app includes a complete authentication system with OTP-based login and user registration.

 ## User Preferences